 Choosing a hotel that has a good brand name, like Marriott, Hyatt or Scandic, is usually a good way to ensure that you are staying somewhere safe.
 Most brand name hotels have consistent security measures in all of their hotels and their hotel safety is top notch.

-If you are unsure of how safe a hotel is, read their reviews.
-Boutique hotels can be great options to stay in as well and usually are very aesthetically pleasing.
-To make sure they are quality hotels and secure, check the reviews.
 Don’t stay in a hotel that only has a couple of comments.
 Also if you see any critiques that are negative, pay attention to these reviews!
 I usually aim for hotels that have a rating of 8.0 or more and have many positive reviews.

 You May Also Like: Hotels vs Vacation Rentals: Which is Better For Your Trip

-Avoid An Airbnb/Vacation Rental Scam
+Avoid A Vacation Rental Scam

 Choosing an Airbnb or a vacation rental can be a fantastic option for traveling, especially with a family.
 If you have a big family, it might be more economical to stay at a vacation rental than pay for a couple of hotel rooms for the night.
-Unfortunately, there are scams out there that you need to be aware of.
-Here are some ways to avoid them and make sure you are booking an actual room.

 This list came from Airbnb’s website with some comments of my own: